 Less than four weeks after he was born, we held our breath as we watched Hurricane Ivan swirl around the Gulf of Mexico.
 It had already blown through the Caribbean and everyone from Texas to Florida was preparing for a possible hit.

-The funny thing about hurricanes is that although you have advance warning and you can prepare for them, you still don’t know exactly where they will choose to land.
+The funny thing about hurricanes is that although you have advance warning and you can prepare for them by sandbagging your property, getting tree removal, evacuating, etc., you still don’t know exactly where they will choose to land.
 For a while, we thought that we might be in the clear.
 But we knew we were in trouble when we watched the Weather Channel and saw the ultimate weather indicator – Jim Cantore – standing on the beautiful white sands of our increasingly windy Pensacola beach.

 We spent the days before Ivan was supposed to make landfall preparing by boarding up windows, making ice, and bringing in all of our outside furniture.
 The government recommends that you have enough supplies to last 72 hours and we weren’t taking any chances.
 We took turns running to the store to stock up on bottled water, propane and canned goods.
 We bought enough diapers and formula to get us through an apocalypse.
 This hurricane prep was much different than the hurricane prep we did during college!